obchodniuspech/Adresar/readme.md

 Aplikace adresář umožňuje základní správu kontaktů a je i základem pro kompletní administraci.

-## Struktura aplikace Adresář
-bootstrap/\
-├── dist/\
-│   ├── css/\
-│   └── js/\
-├── site/\
-│   └──content/\
-│      └── docs/\
-│          └── 5.0/\
-│              └── examples/\
-├── js/\
-└── scss/\

-The scss/ and js/ are the source code for our CSS and JavaScript.
-The dist/ folder includes everything listed in the precompiled download section above.
-The site/docs/ folder includes the source code for our documentation, and examples/ of Bootstrap usage.
-Beyond that, any other included file provides support for packages, license information, and development.

 ## Uživatelské funkce Adresáře
 - zobrazení seznamu kontaktů
 - zobrazení detailu kontaktů v přehledu s možností prokliku na psaní e-mailu / vytáčení telefonu